Kolmogorov-Arnold Energy Models: Fast, Interpretable Generative Modeling: Interpreting the Kolmogorov-Arnold Theorem

+Under the exponential tilting of Eq.~\ref{eq:exp-tilt}, the latent measure $\pi_{q,p}$ against a base measure $\pi_0$ is described by the Radon-Nikodym derivative:

-The inspiration for this exponential tilting form can be traced to the energy-based prior introduced by~\cite{pang2020learninglatentspaceenergybased}, adapted to the univariate case.
-The base prior $\pi_0$ serves as a reference measure that guides the form of the learned distribution $\pi_{q,p}$, allowing for flexible reweighting via the energy function $f_{q,p}$.
+where $f_{q,p}(z)$ is our learned energy function and $Z_{q,p}$ is the finite normalizing constant (partition function) that ensures $\pi_{q,p}$ induces a valid probability density, $p_{q,p}$, for each latent feature.
+The inspiration for this exponential tilting form can be traced to the energy-based prior introduced by \citet{pang2020learninglatentspaceenergybased}, adapted to the univariate case.
+The base prior $\pi_0$ serves as a reference that guides the form of the learned $\pi_{q,p}$, allowing for flexible reweighting via the energy function $f_{q,p}$.
+For $\pi_{q,p}$ to define a valid density, which we denote $p_{q,p}$, we require exponential Lebesgue-integrability:

-For $\pi_{q,p}$ to define a valid probability distribution, it must satisfy countable additivity while being non-negative and normalized.
-This is guaranteed if $f_{q,p} : \mathcal{Z} \to \mathbb{R}$ is Borel-measurable and integrable with respect to the reference density $\pi_0$, ensuring the finiteness of the partition function:

-In practice, $f_{q,p}$ can be parameterized in various ways, made possible by the recent development of Kolmogorov–Arnold Networks (KANs).
-For instance, smoothing splines, such as those used by~\cite{liu2024kankolmogorovarnoldnetworks} or~\cite{9264754}.
-Splines are typically defined on bounded domains, allowing the support of $\pi_{q,p}$ to be explicitly controlled by the user.

-The partition function $Z_{q,p}$ is often intractable in energy-based models.
-However, in this univariate setting, where the energy function is smooth and defined on a bounded domain $\left[z_{\text{min}}, z_{\text{max}}\right]$, it can be accurately approximated using Gauss–Kronrod quadrature~\cite{gauss-quad}: